 In a new comprehensive approach to bridges, the City completed the rehabilitation of the 85-year-old Burrard Bridge.
 The historic crossing at the mouth of False Creek now provides safe access for all modes of travel, and all ages and abilities, while continuing to serve as a busy arterial road.
 Separation was increased between people walking, cycling, and driving; sidewalks were built on both sides of the bridge; suicide prevention measures were incorporated into the bridge wall design, including fencing and crisis phones; and protected signal phases were created for different road users at each end of the bridge.
 The work was coordinated with water and sewer upgrades, and with the redesign of intersections at both ends of the bridge.
 Attention to the heritage legacy resulted in the restoration of deteriorating concrete handrails and reproduction of previously abandoned pedestrian lighting.

-Separate driving and bike lanes, and suicide prevention measures were added to the list of extensive structural repairs undertaken on the Burrard Bridge.
+A new approach to bridge-building led to a redesign of the roadway for all ages and abilities, with bike lanes separated from vehicular traffic.
+Suicide prevention measures were incorporated during extensive structural repairs without compromising the heritage values.
 The work, begun in 2014 and costing $3.5-million, was completed Oct.
 21, 2017.

-- Encouraging travel by foot, bike and transit contributes to the region’s goal of having at least two-thirds of all trips on foot, bike, or transit by 2040.
+- The bridge-redesign project is intended to encourage travel by foot, bike and transit as one of the initiatives contributing to the region’s goal of having at least two-thirds of all trips on foot, bike, or transit by 2040.

 - The suicide prevention fence has a simple picket design with vertical details and heritage-style lamp posts.
-The city designed the fence in consultation with Vancouver Heritage Commission, The Heritage Foundation, Heritage Vancouver Society, Active Transportation Policy Council, Urban Design Panel, Vancouver Coastal Health, BC Crisis Centre, Vancouver Police Department, film and television industry.
+The City of Vancouver designed the fence in consultation with Vancouver Heritage Commission, The Heritage Foundation, Heritage Vancouver Society, Active Transportation Policy Council, Urban Design Panel, Vancouver Coastal Health, BC Crisis Centre, Vancouver Police Department, film and television industry.

-- To protect the heritage value of the bridge, concrete handrails were restored and previously abandoned pedestrian lighting reproduced.
+- To protect the heritage value of the bridge, concrete handrails were restored and lost pedestrian lighting reproduced.

-- More than 60 new trees were planted at the intersection at the north end of the bridge and on surrounding blocks, including a treed median on Pacific Street between Howe and Hornby
+- The construction project was used as an opportunity to increase the city tree canopy.
+More than 60 new trees were planted at the intersection at the north end of the bridge and on surrounding blocks, including a treed median on Pacific Street between Howe and Hornby

 - Bridge repairs began in 2014.
-City council approved the upgrades on July 22, 2015 and construction began in spring 2016.
+Vancouver City Council approved the upgrades on July 22, 2015 and construction began in spring 2016.

 - City of Vancouver website.
 Burrard Street Corridor Project.
 Retrieved Nov 6, 2017